vhavard/InHARD/README.md

 **PS** : Samples in bold are selected as Experts.
 The remaining are selected as beginners.

+## Download

+The dataset is available for download from this link : https://bit.ly/2Uh8lCs Password : InHARD_2019

 ## Citation
 To cite this work, please use:
 ```